scribendi/Pruning/README.md

-This repo is meant to be run on the waterloo server with python-3.7.7
+This repo should be run with python-3.7.7

 # Pruning